It is not always easy to reach out for help. To make the process easier, the PCC has a variety of services to assist students.

 Group counseling offers an opportunity for students to work together on common concerns with an aim toward personal growth and change.
 All groups are facilitated by a licensed PCC clinician.

 Workshops provide learning opportunities and skills for students, and may be created for specific groups at their request.
-In the spring 2021, PCC will provide virtual workshops open to all students.
+In the Fall 2022, PCC will provide workshops open to all students.
 Check back for details, or watch our Instagram @newpaltzpcc for updates.

-Practicing Positive Masculinity is about building connection and community through interactive virtual workshops that explore masculinity in society.
+Practicing Positive Masculinity is about building connection and community through interactive workshops that explore masculinity in society.
 No need to register.
-Contact the PCC for the Zoom link.
+Contact the PCC for more information.

 Emergency Contact/Crisis Intervention